-the following two links you will see slow-motion videos showing the vocal
+the following two links you will see slow-motion videos and a

 Here are some still pictures and a video of the larynx: